Thursday

 January 1964 – The Avengers object when Hawkeye puts the Black Widow up for membership.
 Nevertheless, she accompanies them to Transia, where they battle the alien Ixar and rescue Quicksilver and the Scarlet Witch.
 Natasha is instrumental in defeating Ixar aboard his flying saucer.
 Later, on her way to Avengers Mansion, Natasha is shanghaied by S.H.I.E.L.D. and taken to the Helicarrier.
 Natasha accepts a mission to Communist China and returns to Avengers Mansion to sever her ties with Hawkeye.

-February 1964 – Natasha is held prisoner at the weapons base until Hawkeye and Hercules come to the rescue.
-Unfortunately, they are defeated by the Red Guardian.
+February 1964 – Black Widow is held prisoner at the weapons base until Hawkeye and Hercules come to the rescue.
+Unfortunately, they are defeated by the Soviet Union’s first superhero, the Red Guardian.
 Natasha is shocked to learn that he is her husband, Alexi Shostakov, whom she thought dead these past seven years.
-The Black Widow passes a sophisticated lie-detector test and convinces her captors that she is a loyal Communist agent.
-However, the Avengers come to the rescue and Natasha seizes her chance to destroy the Psychotron.
-The Red Guardian is shot protecting her and mortally wounded.
+Black Widow passes a sophisticated lie-detector test and convinces her captors that she is a loyal Communist agent.
+However, when the rest of the Avengers arrive on the scene, Black Widow seizes her chance to destroy the Psychotron.
+Red Guardian is shot while protecting her and mortally wounded.
 Natasha is badly wounded as well.
-The Red Guardian is killed when the base explodes, but the Avengers fly Natasha to a military hospital in Hawaii, where the doctors are able to save her life.
+Red Guardian is then killed when the base explodes, but the Avengers fly Natasha to a military hospital in Hawaii, where the doctors are able to save her life.

 March 1964 – Natasha is finally released from the hospital in Hawaii and returns to New York, having decided to give up her identity as the Black Widow.
 She and Hawkeye enjoy a wonderful night on the town with Hercules and the Scarlet Witch.